 The Sixth Form at Claremont offers an extension of the outstanding pastoral care given to students throughout Years 7-11.
 Sixth Form tutors have been specially chosen to support and mentor the Sixth Form students through the crucial university application process.
 We have had a very successful UCAS process at Claremont for many years with every student having their own personal mentor to oversee this very important stage.
 They help students prepare their personnel statements and make informed choices about University or alternatives.
 We have a Future University Coordinator (FUSC) who ensures that students are supported in accessing the full range of University information and works particularly closely with our many Oxbridge and Russell Group students.

+As a member of the 6th form students have many opportunities to take part in subject specific enrichment or general enrichment activities.
 We believe that enrichment promotes; independence, tolerance, leadership, self-esteem, confidence and many other important attributes.